 - Compensation scheme under the CrPC to be followed for awarding it to the kin of the dead victim.

 - Police officers must surrender their weapons for investigation, subject to rights under Article 20 of the Constitution.

-- Intimate family of the accused police officer and offer services of lawyer/counsellor.
+- Intimate the family of the accused police officer and offer the services of a lawyer/counselor.

 - The family of the victim can complain to the Sessions judge if it feels that these guidelines have not been followed.
 The judge will take cognizance.

-Unless it is for self-defence, all extra-judicial killings are otherwise unacceptable in a society of law.
+Unless it is for self-defense, all extra-judicial killings are otherwise unacceptable in a society of law.

 We must recall what the Supreme Court said in the Salwa Judum case (2011):

 The primordial value is that it is the responsibility of every organ of the State to function within the four corners of constitutional responsibility.
 That is the ultimate rule of law.